kachence/FRED-data-task/README.md

 The motivation behind using **Lambda** to run the script is that the execution time of the script does not go over a minute or so even in some exceptional cases (e.g., building the whole table from scratch).
 Lambdas are a cheap and convenient way to run scripts that execute for less than 15 minutes.
 In our case, it is sufficient to have **512 MB** of RAM memory and **1024 MB** of Ephemeral storage.
 Additionally, setting the runtime (**Python 3.10**) and layers (**AWSSDKPandas-Python310**) is quite straightforward as the ones available from the AWS interface suffice.

-Finally, it is necessary to run a Glue crawler so that

 ## Storage & Accessing Data

 **S3** was used to store the data for this task.
 The motivation behind this choice is that **S3** is really cheap and it allows for a fairly quick access to the data (when the data has been crawled by a **Glue** crawler to create an **Athena** table).
 One of the main drawbacks of using **S3** is that it is somewhat troublesome when having to edit the existing parquet files, but in this case this is not much of a problem.
 The reason for using parquet files is that they are pretty universal when it comes to storing data of most types and they are quite efficient in terms of disk space.
 Partitions (by date) are also used in this solution to optimize SQL queries when filtering data on specific dates.